kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/dos-revert.md

 ## DoS with (Unexpected) revert

+A DoS (Denial of Service) may be caused when logic is unable to be executed as a result of an unexpected revert.
+This can happen for a number of reasons and it's important to consider all the ways in which your logic may revert.
+The examples listed below are *non-exhaustive*.

+### Reverting funds transfer

 DoS (Denial of Service) attacks can occur in functions when you try to send funds to a user and the functionality relies on that fund transfer being successful.

 This can be problematic in the case that the funds are sent to a smart contract created by a bad actor, since they can simply create a fallback function that reverts all payments.